Government Bonds Vs Private Bonds: How To Decide Which Is Better For You

 2. Government Bonds or Dated Securities issued by the Central Government with longer maturity periods ranging from 1 year to 40 years.

-3. The State Governments issue only bonds or dated securities with maturity periods ranging from 1 year to 40 years.
+3. State Governments issue only bonds or dated securities with maturity periods ranging from 1 year to 40 years.
 They are called State Development Loans (SDLs).

 Private Bonds are issued by private corporations, financial institutions, banks, infrastructure companies, and other non-government entities.
 These bonds are referred to as corporate bonds or corporate debt securities.
 These entities raise capital through bond issuances to fund their business operations, expansion, projects, or debt refinancing.